Tom

 Joined: Apr 2001

-Tom said: I ask this not because I don't have an answer to these "if" passages that Arminians like to use.
-But rather, I thought it wouldn't hurt to see if there are better approaches to take for this matter than I am doing.
 It would be more productive, Tom, IF you gave a few examples of these controversial "if" passages which Arminians have used.
-And, even more, how about giving us a few examples of the responses you have personally used.
-In His grace,
+And, even more, how about giving us a few examples of the responses you have personally used. grin

 simul iustus et peccator